 - Maths (GCSE and Functional Skills - Levels 1 and 2)

-We have also introduced SEAL to our daily programme, where pupils have the opportunity to develop their social development; this allows us to focus on the social and emotional aspects of learning, namely self awareness, managing feelings, motivation, empathy and social skills.
-All pupils regroup at the end of each day to reflect on their days, as individuals and groups as they go through their points, respect points and dispatches.
+Targeted interventions are also part of our daily programme, where pupils have the opportunity to develop their social development; this allows us to focus on the social and emotional aspects of learning, namely self awareness, managing feelings, motivation, empathy and social skills.
+All pupils regroup at the end of each day to reflect on their days, as individuals and groups as they go through their reward points.
 The children work together to work out their percentages of scores, followed by the opportunity to discuss issues that have arisen through the day with staff.
 Social interaction is a vital skill as our pupils continue their journey of Learning for Life.
-After this, they can spend the time bonding as a group, or in smaller sub groups, or go to enjoy an activity where they can develop their social skills; sport, lego, craft, art, computing.
+After this, they can spend the time bonding as a group.

 We have recently introduced thrive, which aims to address developmental learning gaps; socially, emotionally and behaviourally.
 Thrive aims to target areas of childhood development where a pupil may have gaps, leading to subsequent problems as they grow from children, to adolescents and ultimately adults.
 Regular monitoring of each child's development through thrive enables our children and staff to explore strategies that will help them as they grow; maintaining our approach of Learning for Life.

-In addition to this, each class has a session on British Values each week where they can explore and discuss issues relevant to them as they develop into citizens of the future.
+In addition to this, British Values is at the core of our ethos as a school and each week opportunities are provided where pupils can explore and discuss issues relevant to them as they develop into citizens of the future.
 We want our pupils to leave Hope High with an understanding of the society and cultures around them, with high aspirations for the future.
 We are not just learning academically or socially, our pupils are all Learning for Life.